Community day services

 - recreation and leisure activities.

-Whaikaha - Ministry of Disabled People can help fund day services for:
+Whaikaha – Ministry of Disabled People can also help fund community day services for disabled adults under deinstitutionalisation agreements and other historic agreements.

-To get into a community day programme, you'll need to be assessed by a needs assessment service (NASC).
+To access community day services, you'll need to be assessed for disability funding by contacting your local needs assessment service (NASC).

-Where there is more than one provider of MSD-funded services that has vacancies, you may be able to choose the provider you would like to use.
-You may also swap providers if others offer a more suitable service for you.
+Your NASC can tell you about the community day service providers in your area with vacancies.
+Where there is more than one provider of MSD funded services with vacancies, you may be able to choose the provider you would like to use.

 What a community day service provider does